-There are about 1,100 acres of forest where there is no scheduled timber harvest.
+We maintain about 1,000 acres of forest where there is no scheduled timber harvest.
 The majority of these acres are Clackamas County Parks where trees are only removed for public safety concerns or infrastructure development.

-To find out how to report illegal dumping of trash on forest lands in Clackamas County, please go to the Dump Stoppers web page.
+To find out how to report illegal dumping of trash on forest lands in Clackamas County, visit Dump Stoppers.